 Ubiquiti UniFi Switch – Best High-End Network Switch

 If you have a very complex network, you’re probably going to need several network switches.
-It makes sense that you’d maximise efficiency by buying a switch would could not only handle a lot of work on its own but one which is rack mountable, like the Ubiquiti UniFi.
+It makes sense that you’d maximize efficiency by buying a switch would could not only handle a lot of work on its own but one which is rack-mountable, like the Ubiquiti UniFi.

 Here’s the thing: there’s no point connecting all these devices if they’re going to be sluggish.
 Happily, this switch allows each port a network speed of up to 125MBps, and thanks to the SFP ports, you can even run cables for hundreds of feet without any significant slowdown.